hazelcast/hazelcast-client-protocol/README.md

 Custom type definitions are also validated against a [schema](/schema/custom-codec-schema.json).
 See the [Schema Validation](#schema-validation) section for details of the validation.

-### Expanding the Client Protocol
+### Expanding the client protocol

-Client protocol can be expanded by adding new
+The client protocol can be expanded by adding new:
 * services
 * methods
 * parameters to existing method requests, responses or events